iSorp/macro-executor/README.md

 * Uppercase for constants: `@MY_CONSTANT 100`
 * Space between statements: `O SUB_PROGRAM; N9000 G01 X1; DO 1; END 1; GOTO 1` etc.
 * A comment of a declaration `@var` <span style="color:green">**/* my comment**</span> is displayed on hover and completion

-## Sequence number refactoring for functions
-* Consecutive numbering on completion (snippet N-Number)
-* Command for renumbering sequences (incl.
-GOTOs)
-* Command for adding missing sequences (for NC statements)

 <a name="highlighting"></a>